Torah reading: Hagbaha

-In the Sefardic tradition, the Torah is lifted before the reading, and this is called "Levantar", Spanish for "to lift up".
+In the Sefardic tradition, the Torah is lifted before the reading, a practice called levantar, Judaeo-Spanish for "to lift up".
 In the Yemenite tradition, the Torah remains in a resting position while just the parchment is raised.

-In Ashkenazic tradition, lifting is called "Hagbah" and is usually done after the reading, although some Nusach Sefard communities, especially in Israel, have adopted the Sephardic custom of doing it before the reading.
-The order was a matter of medieval dispute but the position of the Kol Bo, lifting before, eventually lost to that of Moses Isserles and is followed in only a few Ashkenazic communities.
-Two honorees are called: the Magbiah ("lifter") performs Hagbah ("lifting [of the Torah]") and displays the Torah's Hebrew text for all to see, after which the Golel ("roller") performs Gelila ("rolling" [of the Torah]") and puts on the cover, belt, crown, and/or other ornaments (this role, originally distinguished, is now often given to minors).
+In Ashkenazi tradition, lifting is called hagbaha and is usually done after the reading, although some Nusach Sefard communities, especially in Israel, have adopted the Sephardic custom of doing it before the reading.
+The order was a matter of medieval dispute, but the position of the Kol Bo, lifting before, eventually lost to that of Moses Isserles, and is followed in only a few Ashkenazic communities.
+Two honorees are called: the magbiah 'lifter' performs hagbaha, displaying the text for all to see, after which the golel 'roller' performs the gelila 'rolling [of the Torah]' and puts on the cover, belt, crown, and/or other ornaments (this role, originally distinguished, is now often given to minors).
 In Conservative, Reform, Reconstructionist, and some Open Orthodox congregations, these roles may also be performed by a woman.
 The respective titles for women are "Magbihah" and "Golelet".
 Rashi says on Megillah 32a that these roles were originally performed by the same honoree.